The American Healthcare System is Failing Women. Here’s Why.

 Read More

-What Your Sleep Tracker isn’t Telling You
+What Your Sleep Tracker Isn’t Telling You

 Sandeep Palakodeti Sandeep Palakodeti

-What Your Sleep Tracker isn’t Telling You
+What Your Sleep Tracker Isn’t Telling You

 While your hormone levels, metabolic processes, and gut health are always good to keep in mind in relation to your sleep, every body is unique, and certain stimuli or meal times that negatively impact one person may not be a problem at all for someone else.
 Some people may also experience “orthosomnia”—anxiety from trying too hard to optimize sleep—from all of these do’s and don’ts, which paradoxically worsens sleep quality.